Computed Tomography (CT) Scan of the Body

 - There is a small chance of developing cancer from having some types of CT scans.1 The chance is higher in children, young adults, and people who have many radiation tests.
 If you are concerned about this risk, talk to your doctor about the amount of radiation this test may give you or your child and confirm that the test is needed.

-A computed tomography (CT) scan uses X-rays to make detailed pictures of structures the inside of the body.
+A computed tomography (CT) scan uses X-rays to make detailed pictures of structures inside the body.

 | Normal: |